lxgr-linux/pokete/wiki.md

 - Evolves to [Bigstone](#bigstone) at level 25

 #### Poundi
-A powerfull and heavy stone Pokete that lives in mountain caves.
+A powerful and heavy stone Pokete that lives in mountain caves.

 ```
    A-A-A